Homeowners with bad credit pay 122% more on average than people with good credit. It's even worse in some states.

-Loretta Worters, vice president of media relations for the Insurance Information Institute (III), said every insurer weight credit differently.
+Loretta Worters, vice president of media relations for the Insurance Information Institute (III), said every insurer weighs credit differently when setting homeowners insurance rates.

 "Just as insurance scores help insurance companies assess and price risks, so too can these scores help insurance customers -- particularly if they are considered good risks.
 Depending on the company and state, roughly 50% of policyholders can pay lower premiums because of good credit,” Worters said.